ClementBartholome/Scrimba-CSS-Projects/README.md

 # Overview

-Completed these projects from the Scrimba's Essential CSS Concepts course (module 4 of the [Frontend Career Path](https://scrimba.com/learn/frontend)).
+Completed these projects from the Scrimba's Essential CSS Concepts course (module 4 of the [Frontend Developer Career Path](https://scrimba.com/learn/frontend)).
 I practiced HTML, CSS and JavaScript with these projects.
 You can see the visual representations of each one right below.

 # Projects